greglan/greglan.github.io/pages/system/filesystems.md

   Note that the last LBA is included (and usually odd), hence the partition is 3 sectors long corresponding to a size of 512*3 = 1536 bytes.
 Additionaly, it is worth noting that the partition name has null bytes separating the characters since it doesn't use ASCII encoding but UTF-16 in Little Endian.

-## Software RAID using mdadm
-* Providing GPT is used, create a RAID partition using `fdisk`:
-  - Create a gpt table
-  - Create a new partition
-  - Change the partition type to *Linux RAID*

 ## Useful commands
 * Find filesystem information: `fdisk -l, blkid, fsck`